-Egg Production index: The egg production (breeding stock) index during 2012/13 of 1.17 is lower than the previous three years but higher than the levels (2004/05-2007/08) that resulted in recruitment failure.
-The low levels of juvenile abundance observed in 2013 suggest, however, that the spawning potential of the breeding stock in the latter half of 2012 and early 2013 may have been impaired (West Coast Blue Swimmer Crab Figure 7).
+Egg Production index: The egg production (breeding stock) index during 2012/13 was just below the threshold of 1.3.
+A review was triggered and as the juvenile index was below the limit for 2013, an adaptive management approach was taken during the 2013/14 season and stocks were monitored very closely.
+The egg production index of 0.4 for 2013/14 was well below the limit of 0.9 and similar to the low levels (0.3) that resulted in recruitment failure in 2004/05.
+The very low levels of juvenile abundance observed in 2014, confirmed that the spawning potential of the breeding stock in the latter half of 2013 and early 2014 may have been impaired and were at very low levels (West Coast Blue Swimmer Crab Figure 7).